 The Sisense Server manages data and supports the Sisense Web Server, which hosts the Sisense Web Application.
 In a Single deployment, the Sisense Server resides locally on your machine.
 In a Clustered deployment, the Sisense Server can reside on one of your machines or across many machines depending on your needs.
 For example, if you want to support a high availability environment, you may install the ElastiCube Server on one machine, the Application Server on another, and the Multi-Node Orchestration server on another machine.

 The Sisense Server is comprised of the following components:

 - Web Server: The Sisense Web Server is installed locally on your computer and hosts the Sisense Web application.
 It provides access to Sisense dashboards and Sisense Admin screens for user management.
-Each dashboard created is maintained within the Web Server catalog and application database, which contains metadata regarding users, groups, dashboards, data models, and system settings.
-The Web Server is comprised of many additional services required by the Sisense front-end, including a Proxy service for routing application requests, query services that transform JAQL to SQL, plug-in management, and more.
+Each dashboard created is maintained within the Web Server catalog and application database, which contains metadata regarding users, groups, dashboards and system settings.
+The Web Server is comprised of many additional services required by the Sisense front-end, including a Proxy service for routing application requests, plug-in management, and more.

 There are three main client applications that communicate with the Application Server:

 - Sisense Web App: This Sisense Web Application is the client application for dashboard creation and access, and system administration.